ec500-software-engineering/case-study-zywan/README.md

 ## Software architecture
 #### 1. How would you add / edit functionality if you wanted to?
 How would one use this project from external projects, or is it only usable as a standalone program?
 Keras can be used from external projects, the only thing that you need to do is import the necessary libraries to the program.
+Keras provides common used neural network layer, optimizers,loss functions drop out, activiate function, pooling and so on.
+Users can design their own models, but not in a free way like in Tensorflow and Pytorch, which means there are some restriction while using Keras.

 #### 2. What parts of the software are asynchronous (if any)?
 Keras is synchronous.
 #### 3. Please make diagrams as appropriate for your explanation